Systemic Psychotherapist (Clinical Specialist) - North East

 Service: Emotional Health Service

-We have been up and running for three years, and in that time we have established a reputation as one of the leading children’s services providers in the country.
+We have been up and running for four years, and in that time we have established a reputation as one of the leading children’s services providers in the country.
 We are one of the Department for Education’s eight ‘Partners in Practice’, tasked with leading improvement across the sector.

 About the Role